Logan-Roelofs/Logan-Roelofs/README.md

 ## Hi there I am Logan Roelofs👋
-You will mostly find some website I create and host on github here, hope you enjoy!
+You will mostly find some website I host on github here, hope you enjoy!